adamenger/double-tap/README.md

 # Double Tap - Is Zombie Dust available?

-[http://www.3floyds.com/beer/zombie-dust/](Zombie Dust) can be pretty hard to find.
+[Zombie Dust](http://www.3floyds.com/beer/zombie-dust/) can be pretty hard to find.
 Run this script to know if it's available or not.

 Rule #2.
 Make sure the Zombie is dead...or alive and ready to drink.